marcorosi/mrbench/README.md

 3. Launch with:

 ```
- java -jar target/mrb.jar -c <path_to/configuration_file> -n <number of request>
+ java -jar target/mrb.jar -c <path_to/configuration_file>
 ```

 ### Options

 ```
  -c,--config <arg>       Configuration file to use
- -n,--requests <arg>     Number of requests to perform
+ -n,--requests <arg>     Number of requests to perform, default to 1
- -p,--concurrent <arg>   Number of concurrent request (default to 1, total test requests will be n*p)
+ -p,--concurrent <arg>   Number of concurrent request (total test requests will be n*p), default to 1
  -r,--reuse              Activate connection reuse
- -s,--size <arg>         Requests size (default is 1000)
+ -s,--size <arg>         Requests character size, default to 1000
 ```

-You need to specify at least -c and -n parameters.
+You need to specify at least the -c parameter.

 Example: